arty-arty/zkMatch/readme.md

 ## A synopsis

 Here is a short synopsis of the algorithm just to remind:
 If the
 We encode
 We do a Diffie-Hellman key exchange.

 ## 2 Major Applications
+CAPTCHA.
+Imagine a dApp.
+Most likely you interact with NFTs or tokens.
+In web3 projects, the majority of non-developers are attracted by this.
+Imagine an NFT mint.
+Unfortunately, real people often have almost zero chance to win.

+The more popular the project the more bots.
+A horde of bots.
+They steals all available places, long before user has time to click.
+It [happens a lot](https://cryptoslate.com/the-saudis-hits-number-1-on-opensea-as-bots-claim-free-mint-scammers-attack-discord/).
+Sometimes botters make mistakes and it becomes apparent.

+With zkMatch either a regular CAPTCHA answer is encoded or a word puzzle.
+Each user has to match the answer to mint a token.
+Bruteforcing becomes costly and infeasible.

+GAMES.

 ## Security consideration 1